-Debt equity ratio means how much capital, equity or money a company has to repay its borrowed money.
+The debt equity ratio means how much capital, equity, or money a company has to repay its borrowed money.
 The debt-to-equity (Debt/Equity) ratio is calculated by dividing a company’s total liabilities by its shareholder equity.
 These numbers are available on the balance sheet of a company’s financial statements.

 The debt-to-equity ratio is a particular type of gearing ratio.

 Debt Equity Ratio Formula

 If we divide the total liabilities of a company by its total shareholders’ equity, resultantly we will get the debt to equity ratio.

 Normally, debt to equity ratio of 1:1 is known to be a good debt equity ratio.
 It means the company have a balanced debt to equity ratio and ensure profitability.
 Debt equity ratio of 1:1.5 is known to be the best debt equity ratio, which means the company have enough resources available to pay off all of its debt without any problem. but the ratio is really industry specific because it includes the proportion of current and non-current assets.

 The information needed for the Debt/Equity ratio is on a company’s balance sheet.
 The balance sheet requires total shareholder equity to equal assets minus liabilities, which is a rearranged version of the balance sheet equation (assets = liabilities + shareholder equity).

 These categories from the balance sheet may include individual accounts that would not generally be considered as “debt” or “equity” in the traditional sense of a loan or the book value of an asset.
 Because the ratio can be distorted by retained earnings/losses, intangible assets, and pension plan adjustments, further research is usually needed to understand a company’s true leverage.